-Dotting the American landscape — from San Francisco to New York — are a series of 70-foot concrete arrows left behind from the early days of transcontinental mail delivery.
+Dotting the American landscape — from San Francisco to New York — is a series of 70-foot concrete arrows left behind from the early days of transcontinental mail delivery.

 Set into hillsides or lying flat on scrubby desert land, the arrows once guided pilots across the country so they could transport mail.